EffectsSDK/flutter-webrtc/github_patch_repository/readme.md

 ### Color correction options

-4 different modes are supported:
+4 different methods are supported:

-1. Color correction - Enhances colors using machine learning.
+1. Color correction - use ML model for color correction
-2. Color grading - Adjusts colors using reference image color scheme.
+2. Color grading - made color filter by using reference image color scheme
-3. Low light - Makes the video brighter using machine learning, helps for video with dark environment.
+3. Low light - use ML model for color correction (ust it only in dark places)
+4. Preset - predefined cube lut

 ### Helper methods